mattadlerpdx/rezcamper/Workflow_Recs.md

     - `git pull`
 2. Checkout a new branch to work on a feature
     - This will enable that new branch has most up to date changes with `main`
+    - Make sure feature you're working on is not using files being used by another team member
     - `git checkout -b <name/single-feature>`
 3. Work on feature
     - test and make sure it works